ceri-num/lct-decision-making/game421/q-learning.md

 To notice that in professional condition (if you target to become an engineer in Computing Science), you will rarelly have a decomposition of the tasks to achieve.

 You ~~can~~ must test your code at each development step by executing the code for few games and validate that the output is as expected.

+5. You can now try to answer how many episodes are required to learn a good enough policy.

 ## Going further: